-The achievement of "honors" or "high honors" will be designated on the student's transcript and diploma.
+The achievement of Cum Laude, Magna Cum Laude or Summa Cum Laude will be designated on the student's transcript and diploma.

 The University Honors Program

 While recognizing academic excellence, the University Honors Program is designed to give undergraduate students an opportunity to pursue an enriched education while attending Governors State University.
 In so doing, honors students develop greater depth within their academic major by completing advanced work within their existing curriculum.
 Additionally, honors students obtain greater breadth by taking an interdisciplinary honors seminar in which guest speakers from across the university's campus address a common integrative theme.
 Having been exposed to a rich diversity of academic perspectives, students then complete projects relevant to their academic majors.
 Lastly, students work on their final honors project in cooperation with a faculty mentor.